andrewventura/andrewventura.github.io/_posts/2016-12-03-Song-of-the-Week-Jolene.md

 title: Song of the Week, week 48 - "Jolene"
 category: SOTW
 tags: Dolly Parton
+kicker: Introducing a new feature - Song of the Week.
+Encapsulating seven days (more or less) in a single song.
 ---

 Been on a bit of a different kick lately.
 On the evenings when I decide to deactivate the grey matter and mindlessly massacre digital peons online, I usually like to throw on a record or playlist I've been meaning to listen to.
 Appreciation through ambient osmosis, I suppose.